 Agriculture has been around since the beginning of civilization.
 It’s a vital part of living and maintaining a healthy economy.
 It’s here to stay, and it’s growing rapidly.
 The USDA and Purdue University concluded that universities aren’t keeping up with the demand of graduates ready to fill these available jobs.
 Many universities got their start as colleges of agriculture, so there’s an abundance of great selections to choose from.
 If you think that careers in agriculture are narrowed to crops and animals, you’ll be surprised at just how many different paths are out there.
-We’ve compiled a list of the top 30 agricultural colleges.
+We’ve compiled a list of the top 30 best agricultural colleges.

 Methodology for Best Agriculture Colleges